info343c-a16/m13-firebase-auth/README.md

     // Do something after the user has been created });
 ```

+Once the function completes, you should be able to see the new user's account on Firebase, and the user will be logged in.

 ### Updating User Information
 Once your user has been created, you may want to set two additional properties of your user: their `displayName` and `photoURL` (this is the _only information_ that you can store with your users).
 The `user` object returned by the `createUserWithEmailAndPassword` promise has an `updateProfile` method that allows you to set the `displayName` and `photoURL` property of your user.
 Note, because this method is interacting with Firebase, we'll want to wait for it to finish (i.e., it _returns a promise_):